 docker compose down

-# Remove dns: and extra_hosts: blocks from docker-compose.yml
+# Remove the coredns service and dns: blocks from docker-compose.yml, then: